AdobeDocs/experience-platform.en/help/edge/server-api/sla-slt.md

 ---
+title: Service level agreements and targets
 description: Learn how to configure authentication for Experience Edge Server-to-Server API
-title: Service level agreements and targets
+seo-description: Learn how to configure authentication for Experience Edge Server-to-Server API
+keywords: data collection;collection;edge network gateway;api;sla;slt;service levels
 ---

 # Service level agreements and targets

-## Overview
+## Overview {#overview}

 Adobe will use commercially resonable efforts to make the Experience Edge Network available within a monthly uptime percentage of at least 99.9% for each region, during any monthly billing cycle.